kuzudev/kuzudev.github.io/articles/sclip.md

 - ***In ViTs (with full self-attention):***
     - *Already in the **first layer**, each patch (token) can interact with **any other** patch, meaning the model has access to global context from the very beginning.*

+But [MaskCLIP](https://arxiv.org/pdf/2112.01071) "approach strictly constrains the receptive field of local tokens, the model may easily over-focus on low-level features and thus produces noisy dense predictions".

 ### Neaby tokens with same semantic meaning

 That is why it is important to use CSA formula instead of identical matrix.